Medicaid Application Support

 Impact of 2020 Medicaid Cuts on Community Long Term Care

 New York State’s Medicaid Long Term Care for community based elderly has been a highly effective program that has enabled many seniors to stay in their homes.
 However with cuts to the budget announced on March 31, 2020 funds to these programs have been severely cut back.
-The bottom line - many elderly who would have been eligible for this program will no longer be eligible as of October 1, 2020.
+The bottom line - many elderly who would have been eligible for this program will no longer be eligible as of January 1, 2022.
+These changes were to begin on October 1, 2020 but have been postponed several times due to the pandemic.
 The impact on many elderly and their families will be devastating.

 Some of the cuts effecting Community Medicaid